The Best Things To Do in Downtown Manhattan

 Really colorful is the beet ketchup and the avocado pesto.
 My tip: try the guac burger and the magic mushroom salad.
 That alone is worth a visit!

-see WebsiteAdd to myNY added12 Beetle House NYC
+see WebsiteAdd to myNY added -

 Created to honor and celebrate the horror culture, Beetle House NYC is a year-round Halloween-themed party.
 With pieces and props inspired by the works of Tim Burton, Alfred Hitchcock, Bram Stoker, Washington Irving, Edgar Allen Poe and others, Beetle House is a must-see as one of the main Halloween theme restaurants in NYC.